north-road/slyr/docs/src/user_guide/tools.md

 |---------------|---------------------|
 | **ESRI** .mxd | **QGIS** .qgs, .qgz |

-This tool converts an MXD or MXT document file to a QGIS project file.
-If you wish to save the project to qgz, open the project and click `save as`
+This tool directly converts an MXD or MXT document file to their equivalent QGIS project file, retaining as much of the original MXD settings as are translatable to QGIS project settings.

 ![Covert ArcMap to QGIS ](../images/mxd-qgs.png)